marcelofinamorvieira/tuply/README.md

 2. **Alpha preservation** — Frames are split into RGB + alpha channels, interpolated separately, then recombined (RIFE doesn't handle transparency natively)
 3. **Alpha sharpening** — A levels adjustment crisps up soft edges from the interpolation
 4. **Recoloring** — `scripts/recolor_lottie.py` hue-shifts the shoe color from blue (#0081DC) to purple (#6200C4) across all frames
-5. **Segment baking** — The writing animation has its ping-pong loop baked directly into the frame sequence for jitter-free looping
+5. **Segment baking** — Animations with intro + loop portions (writing, sad) have their ping-pong loops baked directly into the frame sequence for jitter-free looping
+6. **Optimization** — `scripts/optimize_lottie.py` downscales frames from 512px to 256px and runs pngquant lossy compression (~89% size reduction)

 ### Dialogue Tree

 ```
 greeting ("Welcome to DatoCMS!")
   └─ wave animation
+      └─ introduction ("I'm Tuply, your advanced AI assistant")
+          └─ intro animation
-      └─ menu ("What do you want to learn about today?")
+              └─ menu ("What AI operation do you want to use?")
-          ├─ Documentation → docs submenu → links to real docs
-          ├─ AI Analysis → 15s loading bar → "This is definitely a DatoCMS project."
+                  ├─ AI Analysis → think (15s loading bar + status text)
-          └─ Send feedback → textarea + writing animation → "Thank you!"
+                  │   └─ "This is definitely a DatoCMS project" → eureka → proud loop
+                  ├─ Write my content → write (thought bubble, 8s)
+                  │   └─ "Lorem ipsum dolor sit amet" [copy] → celebrate → toss on copy
+                  └─ Review my schema → sad (thinking → squint loop)
+                      └─ "Oh my..." → "You should start over." → ← Back
 ```

 ### Special Animation Behaviors

 - **Ping-pong idle**: The idle animation plays forward then backward seamlessly since the source animation doesn't loop
 - **Segment-based writing**: Intro (getting notepad) plays once, then only the middle writing portion loops, avoiding the repetitive notepad grab
+- **Baked sad squint**: The sad animation's squint loop is baked with 0.5s holds at each end for expressive, deliberate squinting
-- **Timed AI analysis**: The thinking animation loops for exactly 15 seconds while a loading bar fills up, then auto-advances to the result
+- **Timed AI analysis**: The thinking animation loops for 15 seconds with a loading bar and rotating status text (scanning records, analyzing models, etc.)
+- **Thought bubble**: The content writing state uses a comic-book thought cloud with animated trailing circles
+- **Pop-in bubbles**: Every speech bubble transition replays a bouncy pop-in animation with a 300ms delay
 - **Cross-fade transitions**: All animation swaps use a 250ms fade to avoid jarring cuts
+- **Per-state idle overrides**: AI result uses the proud animation instead of the default idle

 ## Build Scripts